 The Cipher MS. was bought [inserted: with other MSS] by W.M.
 Voynich, in or about 1911.
 It was the property of the Vatican, and was (in a castle ?) at Frascati.
 The intermediary through whom he approached the Vatican authorities was the English Jesuit Father Joseph (?)
 Strickland, who had, I believe, some connection with Malta.
 Father Strickland, who has since died, knew that the sale of certain MSS. had been decided upon, if a buyer could be found whose discretion could be trusted.
 Whether this [inserted: secrecy] was because of the strained relations with the Quirinal I do not know.
 Father Strickland gave his personal assurance that W.M.V. could be trusted, and on that assurance he was allowed to buy, after giving a promise of secresy [sic]

 In 1961, one year after ELV's death, the new owner of the MS was the rare book dealer Hans P. Kraus.
-From him we have two reports about a visit he made to the Vatican library, where he spoke about the MS with Mgr.
+From him we have two slightly different reports about a visit he made to the Vatican library, where he spoke about the MS with Mgr.
 Ruysschaert.
-This event is also described here.
+This event is described in more detail here.

 In 1963 we were in Rome and I visited Monsignor Jose Ruysschaert at the Vatican library.
 I knew that he had published the catalogue of the Mondragone library and I hoped to get information about the Cipher manuscript.